KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/29-bridge-threshold.md

 * **Focus:** The razor-thin threshold between the living and the dead.

-* **Function:** The resonant pass easily (acclivous centropic motion), while the incoherent drift (declivous entropic motion).
+* **Function:** The resonant pass easily (acclivous centropic motion), while the incoherent collapse (declivous entropic motion).
 It embodies Judgment through Resonance disclosure.

 ---